mantidproject/documents/Design/Workbench/design-arch.md

 ## Qt Help

 The Qt Help window relies on QtWebkit to be able to render the help content.
-This is deprecated in Qt5.
-The QtWebkit code will be preserved until the removal of MantidPlot/Qt4 and then ported to use QWebEngine.
+This has been removed in Qt 5.6.
+The HelpWindow code is small and it should be possible to keep it building with both QtWebkit in Qt4 and QtWebEngine in Qt5 until we can remove MantidPlot.

 # User Interface Registration